 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topics (see "Patient education: Achilles tendinopathy (The Basics)" and "Patient education: Metatarsalgia (The Basics)" and "Patient education: Patellofemoral pain syndrome (The Basics)" and "Patient education: Iliotibial band syndrome (The Basics)" and "Patient education: Hamstring injury (The Basics)" and "Patient education: Shin splints (The Basics)")
+●Basics topics (see "Patient education: Achilles tendinopathy (The Basics)" and "Patient education: Metatarsalgia (The Basics)" and "Patient education: Patellofemoral pain (The Basics)" and "Patient education: Iliotibial band syndrome (The Basics)" and "Patient education: Hamstring injury (The Basics)" and "Patient education: Shin splints (The Basics)")

 SUMMARY AND RECOMMENDATIONS

 ●Up to half of regular runners report an injury each year.
 Some injuries are traumatic, but most are due to overuse and many of these involve the knee.
-The most common diagnoses include: patellofemoral pain syndrome, medial tibial stress syndrome (ie, "shin splints"), Achilles tendinopathy, iliotibial band syndrome, plantar fasciitis, and stress fractures of the metatarsals and tibia.
+The most common diagnoses include: patellofemoral pain, medial tibial stress syndrome (ie, "shin splints"), Achilles tendinopathy, iliotibial band syndrome, plantar fasciitis, and stress fractures of the metatarsals and tibia.
 (See 'General epidemiology' above.)

 ●A number of intrinsic and extrinsic risk factors are associated with running-related lower extremity injuries.
 Perhaps the most important and most easily changed are training variables, such as mileage and intensity.
 The role of other factors, such as shoes, stretching, and biomechanics, is less clear.
 Training suggestions to reduce the risk of injury are provided in the text.
 (See 'Risk factors' above and 'Training suggestions to reduce injury risk' above.)